exoplatform/exo-documentation/docs/UserWallet.rst

 |image7|

-- A new popup "Backup wallet" is available with a warnig message. type your wallet password in the appropriate field then click on "Display private key"
+- A new popup "Backup wallet" is available with a warning message. type your wallet password in the appropriate field then click on "Display private key"

 |image8|